 Our school values of Courage, Pride and Resilience ensures that in addition to academic growth, a huge emphasis is placed on the development of each individual.
-We use courage to take the first steps on this exciting and challenging journey at Chessbrook, Pride to celebrate achievements, talents and abilities and Resilience to deal with challenges students may face at school and in the community along the way.
+We use courage to take the first steps on this exciting and challenging journey at Chessbrook, Pride to celebrate achievements, talents and abilities and Resilience to deal with challenges we may face at school and in the community along the way.

 We provide many enrichment opportunities at Chessbrook which capture our values.
 The frequent offsite visits and trips embraces learning outside the classroom and enhances cultural capital.
 This builds on the outstanding relationship we have with our students and their families; our learning extends well beyond the academic and vocational aspects of the curriculum.
 The personal development of our students is of utmost importance and the careful way we guide and nurture has a direct impact on their opportunities for the future.

 Voluntary and charity work is important to the students.
 They offer their time to make up Christmas shoe boxes, raise money for charities and support learning to overseas students who they recognise are less fortunate members of the global community, this drive to help others and forms part of our enrichment programme.